Treeify-ai/Awesome-Test-Case-Design/README.md

 </p>

-Simplify test case creation with **AI-Powered Test Case Generation Tool**.
-From requirement analysis to test case generation, Treeify helps you streamline the entire process on an **editable mind map**.
+Simplify your testing workflow with **Treeify: The First AI-Powered Test Case Generation Tool on a Mind Map**.
+Effortlessly transform requirements into test cases while visualizing and refining the process on **an intuitive, editable mind map**.

 ### ✨ Key Benefits:
 - **Automated test case generation**
 - **High test coverage** with expert logic
-- **Customizable** to your project needs
+- **Structure test cases on Mind Map**

 💡 This repository complements the tool by offering learning resources to help you understand the principles and techniques behind test case design.